Special-Rocket-Agents/ChungOSX/README.md

 bash # ONLY FOR LINUX
 terminal # ONLY FOR MAC (DARWIN)
 ```

+If you want to see all the commands, check `all_commands.txt`

 # Installation

 1. Make sure you have [Python 3.9](https://www.python.org/downloads/) or greater installed.